Building the last Main Line Railway

 materials down from the surface at several points along the tunnels length

 rather than send them along a congested 'highway' of wagons and spoil.
+Piled on

-Piled on the loading stage, ready to be lowered to the army
+the loading stage, ready to be lowered to the army of men working below, are

-of men working below, are some of the thirty million bricks which are estimated
+some of the thirty million bricks which are estimated to have been used to

-to have been used to complete this mammoth engineering achievement.
-Note the
+complete this mammoth engineering achievement.
+Note the tracks in the

-relatively well laid and maintained.
+laid and maintained.

 back